Obispo Street (Havana)

 The Obispo Street (Calle Obispo) is one of the most famous and traveled streets of Old Havana.
-During its history it has received several names such as: San Juan, Bishop (Obispo), Weyler, Pi Margall, among others, for a total of 47.
+During its history, the street has received several names such as: San Juan, Bishop (Obispo), Weyler, Pi Margall, among others, for a total of 47.
 It is the longest Street in Old Havana.
 Street shops have always been abundant alongside O'Reilly Street, which is parallel to it from its inception from Zulueta to Havana Bay.